 Having developed, tested, and gathered feedback on a paper prototype, teams now move to App Lab to build the next iteration of their apps.
-Using the drag-and-drop Design Mode, each team member builds out at least one page of their team's app, responding to feedback that was received in the previous round of testing.
+Using the drag-and-drop Design Mode, each team member builds out at least one page of their team's app, responding to the feedback they received in the previous round of testing.